 A: Simply login to the app with your MyCricket account, tap on your match and select ‘Continue Scoring’.
 Then, follow the End Match process (see previous FAQ item), and the scores will be synced to MyCricket.

-A: During a match, you can access a PDF version of the scorecard by tapping on the Menu button on the Scoresheet and selecting ‘Export to PDF’.
-For a Completed match, just tap the match on the Matches screen and, once the scorecard loads, tap the Download button in the top right of the screen to access a PDF version.
+A: During a match, you can access a PDF version of the scorecard by tapping on the Menu button on the Scoring Panel and selecting ‘Export to PDF’.

-Depending on the device you are using, you should be able to save, email, or print the PDF scorecard.
+Depending on the device, you should be able to save, email, or print the PDF scorecard.

 Once the matches list reloads, you can start scoring again by tapping the same match and selecting ‘Start scoring’.